MOSAIC-Satellite/Documentation/docs/getting_mosaic/self_assemble/fabricate_boards.md

-There are three printed circuit boards (PCBs) that make up the internals of the MOSAIC.
-You can learn more about these boards in the [MOSAIC elements](https://www.mosaicsat.org/overview/mosaic_elements/) page of the overview section of this site.
+There are three main printed circuit boards (PCBs) that make up the core of the MOSAIC system.
+You can learn more about these boards in the [MOSAIC elements](https://www.mosaicsat.org/overview/mosaic_elements/) page of this site.

-This first step guides you through setting up a PCB manufacturer to fabricate and assemble all three MOSAIC boards.
+This first step in the MOSAIC self-assembly guide walks you through setting up a PCB manufacturer to fabricate and assemble all three core MOSAIC boards and other MOSAIC modules.

 <div class="grid cards" markdown>